Indian Army ranks and insignia: Commissioned Officers

 The Army has ten commissioned officer (officer) ranks, which are designated as Group-A service ranks and are equivalent to the All India Services.

 The highest attainable rank in the Army's officer cadre is that of the Field Marshal, a ceremonial five-star rank immediately superior to full General.
 It is awarded exclusively to deemed recipients for recognition of exceptional service and leadership during wartime; however, it does not feature in the Army's organizational structure.
-In the Army's history, only two four-star officers have ever been promoted to the rank: Gen. S. H. F. J. Sam Manekshaw in 1973 and Gen. K. M. Cariappa in 1986.
+In the Army's history, only two four-star officers have ever been promoted to the rank: Gen. Sam Manekshaw in 1973 and Gen. K. M. Cariappa in 1986.
 Recipients are considered to be serving officers until their death.
 The highest operational rank is General, which is held exclusively by the Chief of the Army Staff (COAS).
 The first Indian to be promoted to the rank was then-Lt.
 Gen. K. M. Cariappa, following his appointment as the second Commander-in-Chief (C-in-C) of the Army in January 1949.

-The Chief of Defence Staff (CDS), a rotational position deemed the highest uniformed designation-cum-professional head of the armed forces, is also held by four-star officer drawn from the Army or the Navy or the Air Force.
+The Chief of Defence Staff (CDS), a rotational position deemed the highest uniformed designation-cum-professional head of the armed forces, is also held by a four-star officer drawn from the Army, the Navy or the Air Force.
 However, CDS appointees do not wear the corresponding insignia of their respective service, but are rather allotted a unique insignia independent of that service's rank hierarchy: a crimson-colored epaulette, adorned with the tri-service emblem of the armed forces.
 As of 2024, only two four-star officers from the Army have been appointed to the position.